 EOF

-This is your resume point — restarting blind costs more than the 2 minutes to write this.
+This is your resume point.
+Restarting blind costs more than the two minutes it takes to write this.

 Step 3: Kill hung processes if any